 Dettori was awarded the MBE later that year.

-He was banned from race riding for six months in December 2012 after testing positive to a prohibited substance while riding in France three months earlier.
-He took advantage of this time off to enter the reality TV show, Celebrity Big Brother, in January 2013.
+His riding career has been mostly sustained success but there was turbulence in 2012 when he was banned from race riding for six months in December after testing positive to cocaine while riding in France three months earlier.